-Humanize your brand and show off the culture in your company or highlight special employees.
+Humanize your brand and show off the culture in your company or highlight extraordinary employees.
 By showing the corporate culture, you can signal what kind of business you are, and this type of post can potentially attract future employees.
-By highlighting special employees as thought leaders with special competencies in their area, you show that you are specialized and have competent employees.
-Through this kind of posts, both the company and the individual employee are branded.
+By highlighting extraordinary employees as thought leaders with special competencies in their area, you show that you are specialized and have competent employees.
+Through this kind of post, both the company and the individual employee are branded.

 6. Get participants for your event

 This one is a little trickier, as it quickly becomes too “pushy” and sales related.
 Beware not to be too sales-oriented, when you want to get participants to your event.
-It is important to get the right angle to the post and make it more about what they achieve by participating, rather than selling something.
+It is important to have the right angle on your post and make it more about what they achieve by participating, rather than selling something.

 People on LinkedIn are interested in getting concrete and enriching knowledge.
-LinkedIn is an obvious place to share knowledge, and to generate leads.
+LinkedIn is a prominent place to share knowledge and to generate leads.
 But remember to be careful.
-Do not push too much and become too sales-oriented with promoting and getting leads.
-Focus on the enrichment, and write eg:
+Do not push too much and become too sales-oriented with promoting and finding leads.
+Focus on the enrichment, and write, e.g.:

-Tip: If you want your content to live, consider sponsored posts.
-You can target your best content with sponsored content according to e.g. job function, industry or company size to make it more relevant.
+Tip: If you want your content to live, then consider sponsored posts.
+You can target your best content towards your target audience by sponsoring it according to, e.g., job function, industry, or company size, to make it more relevant.

 8. Third-party content

-If you do not have enough content for your company, you can easily share content from other companies and match it to your personality.
+If you do not have enough content for your Company Page, you can easily share content from other companies and match it to your company’s personality.
 There is so much relevant content, and it is just about finding the right one.